 - Reforming farming subsidies so that farmers are paid for producing public goods that benefit nature and society.

 - Further develop partnerships between the fishing industry and scientists to improve knowledge of stocks and marine ecosystems.

 - Conserve Marine Protected Areas.

-Co-author, Professor Sue Hartley, Director of the York Environmental Sustainability Institute, said: “Our research highlights that policymakers should recognize that healthy environments deliver ‘public goods’ such as clean air and water, food provision and places for leisure, that belong to all of us, and that the continued provision of these goods means providing sufficient resource to publicly reward sustainable farming and fishing practices.”
+Co-author, Professor Sue Hartley, Director of the York Environmental Sustainability Institute, said: “Our research highlights that policymakers should recognize that healthy environments deliver ‘public goods’ such as clean air and water, food provision and places for leisure, that belong to all of us, and that the continued provision of these goods means providing a sufficient resource to publicly reward sustainable farming and fishing practices.”

 Professor Charlotte Burns, joint lead author of the study, from the University of Sheffield, added: “Significant challenges lie ahead.
-In the face of continued uncertainty over Brexit, much of the UK’s new policy on the environment, agriculture and fisheries is currently ambitious in vision but light on detail.
+In the face of continued uncertainty over Brexit, much of the UK’s new policy on the environment, agriculture, and fisheries is currently ambitious in vision but light on detail.
 There is also a risk that leaving the EU will weaken existing environmental protection.”